Staff Lawyer - Prince Rupert IJC

 Empowered by the First Nations Leadership Council and in partnership with the provincial and federal governments, the BC First Nations Justice Council (BCFNJC) is responsible to 204 First Nations in BC.
 Our mandate is to reduce the overrepresentation of Indigenous people in the criminal justice system and to support Nations as they move to sovereignty over justice.

-The BCFNJC is rapidly growing, and we are seeking team members who understand the gravity of this responsibility and are excited by the opportunity.
+We are a rapidly growing and dedicated team (6 Council members & 100+ employees) We currently have 10 IJCs (Merritt, Prince George, Prince Rupert, Chilliwack, Vancouver, Victoria, Kelowna, Nanaimo, and Surrey and the Virtual IJC which serves Indigenous people across the rest of BC).
+We are opening 6 new IJCs this year.
+We are seeking team members who understand the gravity of this responsibility and are excited by the opportunity.
 Indigenous people in BC deserve world-class legal services and programs.
 We are seeking to hire staff who share our vision and will not stop until we reach our goal.
 We take our mandate seriously but also strive for a balanced, caring work environment that is respectful and supportive.

 Position Summary: